Ethan0429/COSC102-Lab-Writeups/labs/lab5.md

 - ### General Setup
     Later in the lab you'll need to check if the line in the input file (more on that below) you're reading from contains a "date" that is between
     `[start date, end date]` (inclusive).
-I recommend setting this up at least somewhat here using the following formula:
+I recommend setting this up to prepare for the actual date recognition later on:

     ```c++
     // from start date, read yyyy, dd, and mm into these variables respectively
     int end_year, end_day, end_month;
     // read yyyy, dd, and mm into these variables respectively
     int start_year, start_day, start_month;

-    // once those are read in...

-    int year_difference = end_year - start_year;
-    int day_difference = end_day - start_day;
-    int month_difference = end_month - start_month;
     ```

     You'll see why this is useful in the later steps...
-    You should also initialize your `const` variables at the top of your program here.
-More info on this in the [Hints](https://ethan0429.github.io/COSC102-Lab-Writeups/labs/lab5.html#hints) section.
+    You should also initialize your `const` variables at the top of your program here as well.
+More info on `const` in the [Hints](https://ethan0429.github.io/COSC102-Lab-Writeups/labs/lab5.html#hints) section, and I'll explain what exactly needs to be `const` in the later steps.

 ## Step 2: File I/O